myspace93/myspace93.github.io/README.md

-# Myspace Windows93 Themes
+# Myspace Themes

 Themes for http://myspace.windows93.net

 ## Use

-Apply a theme by coping the text into the "CSS" box on your profile.
+Apply a theme by copying the text into the "CSS" box on your profile.

 **Facebook**